tobinjt/johntobin.ie/content/blog/How_I_manage_my_dotfiles.md

 +++
-title = 'How I manage my dotfiles' lastmod = 2021-09-21T10:50:50+01:00 tags = ['Git', 'automation', 'shell', 'sysadmin']
+title = "How I manage my dotfiles" lastmod = 2021-09-21T10:50:50+01:00 tags = [ "Git", "automation", "shell", "sysadmin"]
 +++

 Your `dotfiles` are the project that you'll work on for longest.